SimDeveloper-cripto/Embedded-Domotic-System/Readme.md

 * __Step 2__: Setup Python script. <br />

-* You could use PyCharm to do that, but install dependency:
+You could use an IDE to do that.
+Install dependencies:

 ```bash
 cd python_backend_server_socket